SciML/Surrogates.jl/README.md

 ```

 Note that `AbstractGPSurrogate` takes no bounds, and `MOE` fits a separate surrogate per
-cluster — if one of its experts is itself extension-backed, you need that extension too.
+cluster.
+If one of its experts is itself extension-backed, you need that extension too.

 ## Working with a surrogate